-What Anesthesia is Used?
+What Anesthesia is Used for a Facelift?

 We perform our facelifts under local anesthesia with MAC sedation, very similar to that of a colonoscopy.
 While we do not use general anesthesia, our patients are completely asleep and feel absolutely nothing during the procedure awakening only when we’re done with no memory at all of the surgery.